 Selling your home can be stressful but know that you have carried out all the necessary steps and God will take care of the rest.
 Many have anxiety over the process of selling their home, fearing it will sit on the market while their family waits.

-However, the best tip I learned during our home sale was that God will provide and is in control of the entire process.
+If you are wondering how to sell your house fast by owner, know that you should always hire a professional.
+The best tip I learned during our home sale was that God will provide and is in control of the entire process.
 It might help to even visualize your house being sold in a timely manner.
 When I say to visualize, I don’t mean in a new-age, positive thinking sense but to just have faith that God will provide because He wants good things for His children.

 Trust that He already has a plan in place, even if some waiting is involved.
 Pray in faith about your home selling, trusting that God already has the right offer in place and a new home picked out for you and your family.
 This will make the process much less stressful to know God is in control of every aspect of this transition period.